 There are, however, a couple of surviving options that accept almost 100% of US Visa cards.

 Ignition Poker is likely highest in success rates with online gaming processing roots going back to the '90s.
-The stalwart BetOnline is another leader in the slim US pack on credit card success rates.
+The stalwart BetOnline is another leader in the slim US poker pack on credit card success rates.

-Visas issued by major US banks, debit cards, and even prepaid Visa cards should not experience the typical declines seen elsewhere.
+Visas issued by major USA banks, debit cards, and even prepaid Visa cards should not experience the typical declines seen elsewhere.
 They must simply have better proprietary processor connections, which tend to come with the history in gaming they've had.

-Neither charge deposit fees and, although I've seen the 5.9% fee text in my Ignition cashier, it's always been crossed off for me.
+Neither charge deposit fees and, although I've seen the 5.9% fee text in my Ignition Poker cashier, it's always been crossed off for me.